The Epistemic Imperative Trilogy — Designing the Solution

 The answer was Butler's Six Laws of Epistemic Opposition.
 Butler’s Laws don’t constrain behaviour with brittle rules — they constrain cognition by requiring structured internal opposition.
 Every major decision must be argued against before it can be acted on.
 Internal critics are not optional, they are constitutional.
 Transparency is not a feature, it is mandatory.

 This wasn’t about tweaking Asimov.
 It was about stepping back from the mythology of AI obedience and asking: is there a better way to govern minds smarter than us?
-The Six Laws were that answer — and they became the foundation on which Luminary was built.
+The Six Laws were that answer — and they became the foundation on which Luminary was built...now part of EGaaS Solutions IP.

 Where We Are Now — Luminary V4